sachinraja/ts-lib-starter/README.md

 If you want to add an entrypoint, you must do the following:

 1. Specify the path you want to users to import your module from.
 For this example, I will use the file `src/constants.ts` and expose the entry point as `ts-lib-starter/constants`.
-Add the following in `package.json.exports`:
+Add the following in `package.json` exports:

 ```jsonc
 "exports": {